Chiwetalu Agu argues his case with soldiers as they arrest him over flag outfit

 Chiwetalu Agu speaks

-Another video clip shared by actress, Destiny Etiko showed the arrested movie star explaining himself to the soldiers who arrested him.
+Another video clip shared by an actress, Destiny Etiko, showed the arrested movie star explaining himself to the soldiers who arrested him.

+He is safe and sound: Chiwetalu Agu finally released after his arrest in Onitsha for wearing Biafra regalia

 PAY ATTENTION: Join Legit.ng Telegram channel!
 Never miss important updates!